zmagdum/microservices-demo/README.md

 ### exchange-rate-service
 This is a simple service to get exchange rates.
 Exchanges rates are stored in in-memory H2 database and initialized using liquibase.
-You can run this project using `mvn spring-boot:run`
+You can run this project using `mvn spring-boot:run` This service will come up on port 8083

 ### stock-price-service
 This is a simple service to stock price.
 Stock prices are stored in a in-memory H2 database which is again intialized using liquibase.
-You can run this project using `mvn spring-boot:run`
+You can run this project using `mvn spring-boot:run` This service will come up port 8084

 ### stock-trade-service
 This is a simple service that calculate cost of a trade.
 It uses stock-price-service and exchange-rate-service to calculate the cost
 Look at ExchangeRateServiceClient and StockPriceServiceClient classes.
 If you notice there is no configuration for these services in the application.
 The client gets the service address from the Eureka Server and makes calls to those services.
+You can this service using `mvn spring-boot:run` and it will come up on port 8085

 You can test this service using test.json file provided

 `curl -i -X POST http://localhost:8085/cost -H "Content-Type: application/json" --data-binary @test.json`

-Again goal of this is to illustrate how you can use config and discovery servers.
+Again goal of this project is to illustrate how you can use config and discovery servers.
 Do not think this to be a stock trading service or how to implement controllers.

+One day I will convert this to run on containers.